 The wallpaper ‘soak time’ is the period of time it takes the wallpaper to expand out to its maximum width (across the width not down the length) once the adhesive has been applied to the reverse.
 The soak time is normally indicated on the label as a specific time, such as 4-5 minutes.
 Under soaking may lead to expansion bubbles forming after hanging.
-Over soaking may make the wall covering may lead the paper becoming difficult to handle and tearing.
+Over soaking may make the wall covering more difficult to handle and increase its chance of tearing.

 I think I’ve used too much paste?